Sialitech/label-siali/docs/source/guide/webhook_create.md

 ---
-title: Create custom events for webhooks in Label Studio
+title: Create custom events for webhooks in Siali Label
 short: Webhook development
 type: guide
 tier: all
 order: 217
 order_enterprise: 124
-meta_title: Create Custom Webhooks in Label Studio
+meta_title: Create Custom Webhooks in Siali Label
-meta_description: Label Studio documentation for creating custom webhook event triggers to create custom integrations between Label Studio and your machine learning pipeline
+meta_description: Siali Label documentation for creating custom webhook event triggers to create custom integrations between Siali Label and your machine learning pipeline
 section: "Integration and Development"

 ---

-If you want to trigger custom events for webhooks in Label Studio, you can extend the webhook event model.
+If you want to trigger custom events for webhooks in Siali Label, you can extend the webhook event model.

 ## Create a custom webhook event